sparrell/temp/bssf.md

 **Detailed Outline**

 1. Background
    * Title Slide
       - My Mastodon handle is @sfractal@infosec.exchange.
 Please toot/post about this talk
    * Tagline (Think Evilly, Act Ethically slide)
-      - My tagline is think evilly, act ethically and this talk will be about applying that tagline to space – ie
+      - My tagline is think evilly, act ethically and this talk will be about applying that tagline to space
-      - #Security101
    * Dreams and Nightmares  I (Moon Landing Pic)
       - What’s more aspirational than a kid saying they want to be an astronaut?
-      - No greater stage of human endeavor than space flight and no more aspirational dream than taking part in it.
+No greater stage of human endeavor than space flight and no more aspirational dream than taking part in it.
    * Dreams and Nightmares  II (Challenger explosion Pic)
-      - FLIPSIDE: No tragedy more visible or visceral than a space tragedy
-      - Challenger, Columbia, uncontrollable descents, launch pad explosions.
+      - FLIPSIDE: No tragedy more visible or visceral than a space tragedy.
+Challenger, Columbia, uncontrollable descents, launch pad explosions.
 Low orbit collisions & routine loss of signal are just a few of the many ghosts that haunt human exploration of space
    * Only Getting Harder (jfk pic)
       - On September 12, 1962 in a speech delivered at Rice University, JFK offered that we choose to go to the moon “not because it’s easy, but because it’s hard.”
-      - Historically, the devil has been in the details
-      - Dropped oxygen tanks, ruptured o-rings, cracked tiles, and rounding errors have meant the difference between life and death, mission success and failure
-      - RAZOR THIN MARGINS OF ERROR and they’re only getting thinner
+Historically, the devil has been in the details.
+Dropped oxygen tanks, ruptured o-rings, cracked tiles, and rounding errors have meant the difference between life and death, mission success and failure.
+RAZOR THIN MARGINS OF ERROR and they’re only getting thinner
    * We are the Space Program I (webb telescope pic)
-      - I mention all of this because everyone in this room is a part of the space program
-      - Gone are the days when people with crew cuts and pocket protectors in Huntsville, Houston, and Cape Canaveral were the sole administrators of space travel
-      - In an age when common smart phones are many tens of thousands of times more powerful than the guidance computer on a Saturn V rocket, the boundaries between the work we do in terrestrial cyber security and the software that finds its way beyond earth’s atmosphere are few
+      - I mention all of this because everyone in this room is a part of the space program.
+Gone are the days when people with crew cuts and pocket protectors in Huntsville, Houston, and Cape Canaveral were the sole administrators of space travel.
+In an age when common smart phones are many tens of thousands of times more powerful than the guidance computer on a Saturn V rocket, the boundaries between the work we do in terrestrial cyber security and the software that finds its way beyond earth’s atmosphere are few.
       - BTW, this is a pic of the James Webb Telescope.
 A friend of mine, Dr. Ori Fox, runs the part of the telescope that sees in the mid-infrared.
    * Space Pic from telescope
       - For decades, teams built from some of the most qualified engineers on the planet worked to deliver a platform so technically excellent that it could broadcast stunning images like this from the depths of space through a complex communication network back to its handlers on earth.
-      - This is the public unveiling of this picture and you are the first people outside the telescope
+This is the public unveiling of this picture and you are the first people outside the telescope.
       - Ori info summary here on how many computers, much software, how much open source … in telescope
       - More on the telescope in a minute, but did you know
    * We are the Space Program II (hacked webb pic)
       - This pic, taken by the Webb telescope, was used by hackers to distribute malware.
-      - Which means that decades of work executed by teams built from some of the most qualified engineers on the planet was co-opted in a matter of days by nefarious actors who saw the majesty of the galaxy as nothing more than a clever exploit
+Which means that decades of work executed by teams built from some of the most qualified engineers on the planet was co-opted in a matter of days by nefarious actors who saw the majesty of the galaxy as nothing more than a clever exploit
 1. Uncle Jim’s Cosmic Quadblock Quiz

 Aside to reviewers.
 QuadBlockQuiz is a game on the web developed for Supply Chain Sandbox at RSAC 2021 and reused at BSidesLV 2021 and RSAC 2022 (https://supplychainsandbox.org/quadblocks).
 It is being modified for this talk and a contest will be run during the talk, with 3 prizes (2 raspberry pi’s with LED matrix, programmed with some of the automation features discussed in the talk, 1 book).
 The talk and contest will be preannounced on social media.
    * QBQ falling blocks Gif
       - in the spirit of our newfound role in the space program of the future, I'd like to introduce a game I built.
       - It's called Uncle Jim's Cosmic Quadblox Quiz.
       - You'll be stacking space junk amid a storm of trojans, rootkits and errant cosmic ray bit flips that threaten to end your mission.